oroinc/orocommerce/src/Oro/Bundle/WebCatalogBundle/Resources/doc/api_frontend/content_node.md

 ### order

-A number that can be used to sort nodes to build a node tree in the order it is configured on the management console.
+A number that can be used to sort nodes to build a node tree in the order it is configured in the back-office.
 The less the number, the closer the node to the beginning of the section.

 ### url